Mastrangelis/assignment/README.md

 - Automated e2e Testing with cypress
 - Framer motion for beautiful and smooth transitions
 - React skeleton loading
-- Many, many custom reusable components such as DataGrid, Toasters, etc.
+- Many, many custom reusable components such as DataGrid (supports sorting both ASC | DESC in each column), Toasters, etc.
 - Dockerfile for containerizing the application

 ## Folder structure